Amy Applegren: AAGPBL career

 Muskegon, now managed by legendary Bill Wambsganss, saw a vast improvement in 1947.
-Besides Applegren, the revamped Lassies included top notch players as Jo Lenard (OF), Dorothy Maguire (C), Charlene Pryer (IF), Doris Sams (OF/P), Dorothy Stolze (IF), Nancy Warren (P) and Evelyn Wawryshyn (IF), among others.
-Muskegon (69-43) won a close pennant race with the Grand Rapids Chicks (65-47), having three of the top four leaders in earned run average with Sams (0.98), Applegren (1.06) and Warren (1.13), but failed in the first round of the playoffs dropping 3 of 4 games to the Racine Belles.
+Besides Applegren, the revamped Lassies included top notch players such as Jo Lenard (OF), Dorothy Maguire (C), Charlene Pryer (IF), Doris Sams (OF/P), Dorothy Stolze (IF), Nancy Warren (P) and Evelyn Wawryshyn (IF), among others.
+Muskegon (69–43) won a close pennant race with the Grand Rapids Chicks (65–47), having three of the top four leaders in earned run average with Sams (0.98), Applegren (1.06) and Warren (1.13), but failed in the first round of the playoffs dropping 3 of 4 games to the Racine Belles.

 In 1948 Applegren moved to first base as the league shifted strictly to overhand pitching.
-She then turned in a competent defensive player and a solid hitter.
+She then turned into a competent defensive player and a solid hitter.
 She spent part of two seasons with Muskegon, and was dealt back to Rockford during the 1949 midseason.

 Applegren played for the Peaches through 1952, being part of the champion teams in 1949 and 1950, and joined the South Bend Blue Sox in 1953 for her last AAGPBL season.

 With their fourth Championship Title the Rockford team set an all-time record in the league.
 Applegren was a member of three Peaches champion teams (including her 1945 season), being glorified for the same feat by Eleanor Callow, Lois Florreich and Ruth Richard (all of them did it from 1948 through 1950).
 Nevertheless, the four girls were surpassed by the eternal Rose Gacioch, who did it in 1945 and from 1948 to 1950, to set an all-time record for the most championship titles for a player while playing in the same team.

 Life after baseball

 Following her baseball days, Applegren returned to Peoria and worked for Caterpillar Tractor Company as a data entry clerk for insurance benefits.
 She retired in 1985, after 19 years of work.
 Applegren, who never married, lived with her mother and took care of her.
 After retiring from Caterpillar she enjoyed playing golf and bowling.

 In the early 1980s, a group of former members of the league led by June Peppas created the AAGPBL Players Association and lobbied to have the circuit recognized in the National Baseball Hall of Fame and Museum at Cooperstown, New York.
 Yet it was not really a well known fact until 1992, when filmmaker Penny Marshall premiered her film A League of Their Own, which was a fictionalized account of activities during the league's first season.
 This film brought a rejuvenated interest to the extinct league, while many of the real players began to earn a rebirth of celebrity over the years for coming.
 In 1993, she received word she had been selected for membership in the Greater Peoria Sports Hall of Fame.

-Amy Applegren died in Washington, Illinois on April 3, 2011 at the age of 83.
+Amy Applegren died in Washington, Illinois, on April 3, 2011, at the age of 84.